 13. Take a Horse and Carriage ride in Cockington

 A bucket list item in Devon is to take a horse and carriage ride in Cockington Village.

 Cockington has been providing these rides for years to many happy customers with their Shire Horses.

-K & H Cockington Carriages run their services in the peak season from Cockington Court and you can enjoy a lovely carriage ride through the Country Park, passed the manor house and in the village itself!
+K & H Cockington Carriages run their services in the peak season from Cockington Court and you can enjoy a lovely carriage ride through the Country Park, past the manor house, and in the village itself!

 Wherever you turn in Cockington, there are amazing things to find around every corner.

 From babbling brooks and quaint bridges, walking paths in the countryside, gorgeous laneways, and even red telephone boxes!

 I could have spent hours getting lost in this chocolate box village in the Devonshire countryside.

 There is just so much to find and things to do in Cockington Village that you will need to leave a lot of time to explore.